Events on the Platform

 A T-group or training group (sometimes also referred to as sensitivity-training group, human relations training group or encounter group) is a form of group training where participants themselves (typically, between eight and 15 people) learn about themselves (and about small group processes in general) through their interaction with each other.
 T-group is conducive to increased self-awareness and a deepened understanding of group dynamics.

-Circling involves practicing using our genuine curiosity to better understand and become a connoisseur of another person’s world though present moment awareness, while breaking through the assumptions and projections we have about each other.
-Triad circling is a great place to practice your circling, and also get some focused attention.
+Circling involves practicing using our genuine curiosity to better understand and become a connoisseur of another person’s world through present moment awareness while breaking through the assumptions and projections we have about each other.

 You can bring your questions, topics, or anything you’d like to play with, and it may or may not make it onto the show!
 In absence of other inspiration, Sara will make up some interactive adventure exploring concepts pulled from her full-time Authentic Relating career in businesses, communities, writing, and teaching.